ravihuang/djangocms/README.md

 menu_pool.register_menu(TestMenu)
 ```
-Update the _settings.py_ file in this sections:
+###Update the _settings.py_ file in this sections:
+Allows any incomming request (for development only)
 ```
 ALLOWED_HOSTS = ['*']
 ```
+Add all the lines you currently don't have in this same order,
 ```
 # Change djangoexample by your project name
 INSTALLED_APPS = [